 The currency of the Czech Republic is the Czech crown (or koruna).
 Make sure to have some crowns on hand for the first few days!
-To take out the money in the city it is recommended to use bank ATM’s (Raifeissen, Fio, etc.) versus the Euronet ATM’s (marked with yellow/ blue stripes) which charge high transaction fees.
+To take out the money in the city it is recommended to use bank ATMs (Raifeissen, Fio, etc.) versus the Euronet ATMs (marked with yellow/ blue stripes) which charge high transaction fees.
 If you are planning to convert money from your home currency, AAU suggests eXChange LTC located in Kaprova 14/13, 110 00 Josefov, which offers good exchange rates and is located in Prague 1, close to AAU.
 Before you leave your home country do not forget to contact your bank and inform them that you will be travelling to the Czech Republic.
-This will help to prevent charges made here in the country from getting flagged and ensure that your card continues to work as usual.
+This will help to prevent charges made here from being flagged and ensure that your card continues to work as usual.

 AAU Student ID Card